azagniotov/stubby4j/README.md

 ## Change Log
+### 2.0.8
+* Making sure that every stubbed response returned to the client contains its resource ID.
+The latter is useful if the returned resource needs to be updated at run time by ID via Admin portal [FEATURE]

 ### 2.0.7
 * Force regex matching only to avoid confusion and unexpected behaviour, with default fallback to simple full-string match (Michael England) [ENHANCEMENT]